THE BOOK OF JOB

 Chapter 10 Job: I loathe my life

-Chapter 11 Zophar speaks: Job's guilt deserves punishment
+Chapter 11 Zophar speaks: Job's guilt deserves

 Chapter 12 Job replies: I am a laughingstock